 ARTICLE IV: MEMBERS Sec.
 1. The Faculty Senate shall consist of (a) elected members, (b) officers of the Senate and (c) ex-officio members.

 Sec.
 2. Elected Members.
-There shall be 132 elected members as determined and apportioned according to the provisions of Article V, Sec 1.
-All Faculty, as defined in Article III, Sec.
+There shall be 132 elected members as determined and apportioned according to the provisions of Article V, (Member Nominations and Elections) Sec 1.
+All Faculty, as defined in Article III, (Authority and Responsibility) Sec.
 1 and who are included in Senate apportionment, shall be eligible for election to the Faculty Senate, with the exception of those who hold an Executive 3, 2, or 1 position.

 Sec.
 3. Ex-Officio Members.
-The President of the University, the Provost and Executive Vice President, Interinstitutional Faculty Senators, immediate past president, and any Executive Committee member whose term in the Senate has expired shall be Ex-Officio voting members of the Faculty Senate.
-The Board of Trustees Faculty Member,Faculty Senate Parlimentarian and ASOSU President shall be Ex-officio non-voting members of the Faculty Senate.
+The President of the University, the Provost and Executive Vice President, Interinstitutional Faculty Senators, Faculty Senate President, Faculty Senate President-Elect, iImmediate pPast Faculty Senate pPresident, and any Executive Committee member whose term in the Senate has expired shall be Ex-Officio voting members of the Faculty Senate.
+The Board of Trustees Faculty Member, and Faculty Senate Parliamentarian and ASOSU President shall be Ex-officio non-voting members of the Faculty Senate.

 ARTICLE V: MEMBER NOMINATIONS AND ELECTIONS